Fall Registration is August 28 for Year One students and August 29 for Year Two students.

 - Both practicum and internship experience

 - Full-time two year program; part-time options are also available

 - Diverse faculty within small classroom settings, resulting in personal attention and great mentorship opportunities

-Students develop their own professional counselor identities during the coursework, and through a year-long practicum and internship experience.
+Students also develop their own professional counselor identities during the coursework, and through a year-long practicum and internship experience.
 Practicum occurs at the Southwestern Counseling Center, and internships can be accomplished in or out of state in the last two quarters of the program.

 Our Master’s degree program in Counseling prepares students for a wide range of meaningful careers in the helping and healing professions.
-It provides students with a broad perspective on the field of counseling in the context of a truly holistic and transformational approach.
 Graduates are eligible for licensure in New Mexico and other states.